Home

 An overview of contract renewals

-Contract renewals are part of the contract lifecycle management (CLM) process for businesses and across industries.
-Contract renewals occur when an existing agreement reaches its expiration date and each party has the option to continue their business relationship by signing a new contractual agreement.
-Depending on the type of agreement your business has with the other party, renegotiation of contract terms is often part of the contract renewal process before asigning a new agreement.
+Contract renewals are part of the contract lifecycle management (CLM) process for businesses across industries.
+They occur when an existing agreement reaches its expiration date and each party has the option to continue their business relationship by signing a new contractual agreement.
+Depending on the type of agreement your business has with the other party, renegotiation of contract terms is often part of the contract renewal process before assigning a new agreement.

 Contracts including an automatic renewal clause may seem the most convenient option for the contract renewal process, requiring no input from your organization or the other party, but auto-renewals are not always in each party’s best interest.
 An example of when contract renegotiation might be a good idea before renewal is when your company’s usage of a SaaS product has decreased, though the software is still necessary in some capacity for operations to continue.
-Without taking the time for contract review before the contract’s renewal date, it’s likely your business is overpaying for services you no longer need.
+In this instance, without taking the time for contract review before the contract’s renewal date, your business could end up overpaying for services you no longer need.

-Many businesses use CLM software — also known as contract management software — to automate contract processes during key stages to help streamline the contract lifecycle management process.
-CLM software can assist with contract initiation, authoring, process and workflows, negotiation, approval, ongoing management, tracking, compliance, and contract renewal.
+Many businesses use CLM software — also known as contract management software — to automate contract processes during key stages and help streamline the contract lifecycle management process.
+CLM software assists with contract initiation, authoring, process and workflows, negotiation, approval, ongoing management, tracking, compliance, and contract renewal.

 {{cta1}}